Definition/General

 Origin:

--Arises from mature B-cells at various stages of differentiation
+-Originates from mature B-cells at various differentiation stages

--May arise de novo or transform from indolent B-cell lymphomas (transformation from follicular lymphoma in 30% of cases).
+-May arise de novo (primary) or from transformation of indolent lymphomas

 Classification: